AmeliaBeep/FoodFeed/README.md

 ### Ideation

 The site name was chosen by considering the types of names other social media apps have.
-Many of their names are derived from core functionality or as a call to action.
-As a social media app centred around sharing and engaging with posts about food, FoodFeed was chosen to reflect that: afterfall it is a feed of food.
-Similarly the logo styling was designed to emphasise the "Feed" portion of the name and highlight the way content is presented as a feed.
+Many of their names are derived from core functionality or act as a call to action.
+As a social media app centred around sharing and engaging with posts about food, FoodFeed was chosen to reflect that: after all, it is a feed of food.
+Similarly, the logo styling was designed to emphasise the "Feed" portion of the name and highlight the way content is presented as a feed.

 The culture of Facebook food groups such as [Roast My Ugly Vegan Food](https://www.facebook.com/groups/834483857375137/) and subreddits like [r/shittyfoodporn](https://www.reddit.com/r/shittyfoodporn/) inspired users stories around allowing users to filter posts to depending on the appearance and taste of the food.
-A user was envisioned to have the capacity browse a feed of whatever combination of tags they want.
+A user was envisioned to have the capacity to browse a feed of whatever combination of tags they want.
 For instance they could specifically seek "`ugly looking` but `tasty`" foods which is a popular post type in such communities.
 Whilst these particular features did not make it to the site, they still informed the `must-have` and `should-have` features that would be required to enable them.

 ### Wireframes

-Structurally the site was inspired by a mixture of Facebook, Reddit and Twitter, where they primarly all have a central feed and then supplementary features either on their navigation bar or on the sides of the main content.
+Structurally, the site was inspired by a mixture of Facebook, Reddit and Twitter, where they primarily all have a central feed and then supplementary features either on their navigation bar or on the sides of the main content.

-Their sites adapt to smaller screen sizes by moving their sidebar content to navigation bar icons or drop down menus.
-For FoodFeed it was similarly intended for the sidebar filters and follow list to become accessible through a dropdown found via icons that would prompt drop-down menus.
+Their sites adapt to smaller screen sizes by moving their sidebar content to navigation bar icons or drop‑down menus.
+For FoodFeed, it was similarly intended for the sidebar filters and follow list to become accessible through a dropdown found via icons that would prompt drop‑down menus.

 | Layout     | Wireframe         |
 | ----------- | :------------: |